brilliantFire/brilliantFire.github.io/_posts/2018-06-06-EDA-gene-expression-data-part-2-hypothesis-testing.md

 pcx_results <- test_genes(pcx_norm, 'pcx', 'auto', p.value = 0.05)
 ```

-One thing we can do with the output of the `exactTest()` function is to classify genes into three groups: significant and *upregulated*, not significant, or significant and *downregulated* versus No Dementia samples.
-To do this, we use `decideTestsDGE()`.
-We'll use the same BH correction as before and tell it to use 0.01 as the cutoff for the adjusted p-value.
+One thing we can do with the output of `exactTest()` is to classify genes into three groups based on the corrected p-value and the \\(log\_2\\) fold-change between groups:

+1. Significant and *upregulated*
+2. Not significant, or
+3. Significant and *downregulated* versus No Dementia samples.

+To do this, we use `decideTestsDGE()` with BH as the correction method and 0.01 as the adjusted p-value cutoff for rejecting the null hypothesis.

 ```R
 summary(decideTestsDGE(pcx_results, adjust.method = 'BH', p.value = 0.01))